 What makes some people hesitate to finally get rid of cable is the fact that they have internet and television bundled into one price.
 It’s ‘easy’ to just pay one bill.
 And cable could always offer what streaming couldn’t – local network channels and cable news.
 Not anymore though.

-The cable company counts on the fact that they’re supplying your internet access and hope you won’t take the initiative to do a bit of work to save yourself a bunch of money.
+The cable company counts on the fact that they’re supplying your internet access and hope you won’t take the initiative to do a bit of work to save yourself a lot of money.

 Are you thinking about cutting out cable?
 Or if you did, how has it worked out?
 Do you miss it?